-6. The 2007 edition of Cities Ranked and Rated placed the Gainesville Metropolitan Statistical Area the number 1 place to live in the USA.
+6. The 2007 edition of Cities Ranked and Rated placed the Gainesville Metropolitan Statistical Area the number one place to live in the USA.
 National Geographic Adventure also ranked the city was as one of the "best places to live and play" in 2007.

-7. The Santa Fe College has more than 17,000 students and was ranked the 11th best community college by the New York Times.
+7. Santa Fe College has more than 17,000 students and was ranked the 11th best community college by the New York Times.
 In 2015 it received the Aspen Award against national competition, for Community College Excellence.